MANAGING THE HUMAN RESOURCE

 INTRODUCTION

-A mong the numerous resources that the supervisor manages—dollars, tools, equipment, job site space, and time, as we have discussed them—the most important, the most valuable, and the most complex resources are the on the .
+A mong the numerous resources that the supervisor manages—dollars, tools, equipment, job site space, and time, as we have discussed them—the most important, the most valuable, and the most complex resources are the craft workers on the project.
 No other aspect of management presents as many complexities and challenges as managing the human resources, the individual human beings who compose the construction workforce.

 It is a fact that construction supervision involves the application of human relations skills, and supervisors should recognize that the longer they remain in a supervisory capacity, and the further they advance in supervision and management, the less they will rely upon the skills of their craft in their work, and the more important their human relations skills will become.
 The supervisor’s development of human relations skills is absolutely vital to success in management.